 The Dramatic Rise of Dog Thefts In the UK

-Pets are not commodities, they are sentient animals, therefore, laws pertaining to them should take into account their capacity to feel emotions such as distress, love, loss, pain and fear that makes them sentient.
-I am a dog behaviourist, that campaigns on numerous concerns and issues, that I believe have a negative impact on our pets, especially dogs.
-These concerns range from overvaccination to paediatric neutering, the way the vet industry is changing and some parts of the dog food industry.
+Pets are not commodities, they are sentient animals, therefore, laws pertaining to them should take into account their capacity to feel emotions such as distress, love, loss, pain and fear, as that is what makes them sentient.
+I am a dog behaviourist, that campaigns on numerous concerns and issues that have a negative impact on our pets and their owners These concerns range from overvaccination to paediatric neutering, the way the vet industry is changing and some parts of the dog food industry.
 Please sign my petition at the end of this article to change the law regarding the theft of our dogs and the fact they feel deep and enduring emotions.
 Their sentience should be recognised.
+So should the terrible impact this crime has on the victims both the dogs and their distraught owners and family.

-I have six dogs 5 working cocker and a miniature dachshund and all have a place deep in my heart, along with all the others that have passed away over the many years that I have owned dogs.
+I have six dogs 5 working cockers and a miniature dachshund and all have a place deep in my heart, along with all the others that have passed away over the many years I have owned dogs.

 The picture on the left is my litter of seven working Cockers with Fizz their mother.
-In Fifty years of owning and working with dogs, this is the only litter I have bred.
+In Fifty years of owning and working with dogs, this is the only litter I have ever bred.

-The puppy with the white-collar and was the one I kept called Gunner and he is the face of the campaign I am launching to change the law on dog theft.
-I want our politicians to stop skirting around the subject and accept that dogs are not just property or a commodity they are sentient animals with deep feeling and emotions.
+The puppy with the white-collar was the one I kept called Gunner and he is the face of the campaign I am launching to change the law on dog theft.
+I want our politicians to stop skirting around the subject and accept that dogs are not just property or a commodity they are sentient animals with deep feelings and emotions.

 Why would I want to put a litter of 1-day old puppies in an article about dog theft?, Simple, in a robbery last year a litter of eight one-day-old French Bulldog puppies were stolen at knifepoint from the pregnant owner in her own home.
 They were dumped outside of a Vets the next day.